2026 Women's Ice Hockey World Championships

 The 2026 Women's Ice Hockey World Championships will be the 29th such series of tournaments organized by the International Ice Hockey Federation.
 Teams will participate at several levels of competition based on their 2025 results.
 The competition will also serve as qualifications for division placements in the 2027 edition.

 As in 2025, teams from Russia and Belarus will not be allowed to enter, as they remain suspended by the IIHF due to the countries' invasion of Ukraine.

 Championship (Top Division)

-The tournament will be held from 6 to 16 November 2026 in Herning and another city to be determined, Denmark.
+The tournament will be held from 6 to 16 November 2026 in Herning and Esbjerg, Denmark.
 For the first time since 2011, Group A will not be seeded higher than Group B.